oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    \[\[ To be removed from the final specification ]]

    -latest
-   * Shepherd feedback: Describe unauthenticated channel
+   * Shepherd feedback: Describe unauthenticated channel.
+   * Shepherd feedback: Seperate normative and informative references.
+   * Shepherd feedback: Update FIDO/WebAuthn references

     -09
    * Affiliation change to allow publication to Datatracker.